AlienAtSystem/KungfuMeridians/README.md

 ## How to use
 Download the script SuperstringMeridianMCMC.py to your local system.
-You will need a python environment with the following packages installed:
+You will need a python environment with the package `networkx` installed.
-* numpy
-* networkx

 Scroll down to the comment saying "User-Customizable Block" to configure your setup.
 In the lists of Inner Kung-Fu arts, comment out the lines for